soffes/soffes.blog/Readme.markdown

     $ rake import

-Now you can start the server with Foreman:
+Now you can start the server with Shotgun:

     $ bundle exec shotgun